 What to expect and how to prepare for Surrey's most colourful event

-Having lived in Surrey for most of my life, I've seen the annual Vaisakhi Parade (also known as Nagar Kirtan in Punjabi) grow into the most amazing community event it is today.
-With between 200,000-500,000 visitors each year, it's considered by many to be one of the largest Vaisakhi Parades held outside India.
-And it happens right here in our city!
+Having lived in Surrey for most of my life, I’ve watched the annual Vaisakhi Parade (also known as Nagar Kirtan in Punjabi) grow into the incredible community celebration it is today.
+With between 200,000 and 500,000 visitors each year, it’s widely considered one of the largest Vaisakhi parades held outside of India—and it takes place right here in our city.

 Visitors from all over the province and even the United States visit Surrey each year to participate in the religious ceremonies and the vibrant festivities related to the parade.
 If you are considering coming out to watch the procession, here are some tips to make the visit easier and more enjoyable.

-Although Vaisakhi has religious significance for Sikhs, people of all cultures are welcome and encouraged to attend the parade.
-As a sign of respect, attendees are encouraged to cover their heads if they are walking with the floats and while eating food from the stalls along the parade route.
+As a sign of respect, visitors are encouraged to cover their heads if they are walking alongside the floats or while enjoying food from the stalls along the parade route.

 Know the parade route and parking spots.

-Along the parade route, stages will feature live entertainment such as singing and dancing.
-The largest and most popular are along 128 Street.
-Stop and watch an act or two to get a feel for the festive flavour of Vaisakhi!
-This is the most crowded leg of the parade though, so keep kids close.
+Along the parade route, several stages feature live entertainment throughout the day, including traditional music, singing, and dance performances.
+The largest and most popular stages are located along 128 Street, where crowds gather to enjoy the vibrant performances.
+Take a moment to stop and watch an act or two to experience the festive spirit of Vaisakhi.
+This section of the parade route tends to be the busiest, so if you’re visiting with children, be sure to keep them close.

 Wear comfortable clothes and shoes.

-I hope you’ll get out to the Vaisakhi Parade this year and experience all the colours, flavours, and joy of the occasion – it truly is a visual delight, and a unique #TrueSurrey experience!
+We hope you’ll get out to the Surrey Vaisakhi Parade this year and experience the colours, flavours, and joyful energy of the celebration.
+It’s a truly memorable event and a wonderful example of what makes Surrey such a vibrant and welcoming community — a true #TrueSurrey experience.

 Thanks to Raj Thandhi of Pink Chai Living for these wonderful Vaisakhi tips!
 Read more about the origins and significance of Vaisakhi here.
 Photo Credit @azizdhamani